Samiod131/TNTools/README.md

 # TNTools
-A collection of tools for solving classical and quantum problems with Tnesor Networks
+A collection of tools for solving classical and quantum problems with Tensor Networks